MugenMicko/voron/V0/Dragon_Burner/README.md

 - Print the appropriate cowl for your sensor probe if you use one
 - Print the appropriate hotend mount
 - Print the extruder mount

+Note: If using an Orbiter v1.5 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter1.5 subdirectory](STLs/Orbiter1.5).
+With this extruder you loose the addition of the heatbreak thermistor.

 Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter2 subdirectory](STLs/Orbiter2).